cosmopetrich/thirdparty-release-action/README.md

 At a high level this action does the following.

 - Parse the artifacts directory to determine information needed to create a Github Release.
-- Shuffle the include/lib folders from the artifacts directory into a structure that UE expects.
+- Shuffle the include/debug folders from the artifacts directory into a structure that UE expects.
   - Headers are drawn from an arbitrary platform, Win64 by default.
   - Also merge the tools folders of each artifact, if that folder is present.
+  - The debug folder is renamed to lib.
+This means that, currently, `-release` vcpkg tuplets are not supported.
 - Add or update files to the repository that allow the update-files helper script to run.
 - Generate Build.cs file and add that.
 - Add some other static files.